unforswearing/rmd/README.md

 `rmd`: quick reminders in terminal

 `rmd` was originally written by [ttscoff](https://gist.github.com/ttscoff/cded212ec4dd457186ca).
-This version has been updated to remove LaunchBar integration, add [default OSX reminders](https://gist.github.com/coddingtonbear/8cb622e207f6fcf4d22959fecd5d0c44), and pass shellcheck.
+This version has been updated to remove LaunchBar integration, add default OSX reminders from [the coddingtonbear fork](https://gist.github.com/coddingtonbear/8cb622e207f6fcf4d22959fecd5d0c44), and pass shellcheck.

-To use, download the repo and add it somewhere in your path.
+To use, download the repo and add it somewhere in your `$PATH`.
 Usage instructions can be found in the `rmd.bash` script.
-Here are a few examples:
+Here are a couple examples:

 ```
 $ rmd turn off the stove in 20m